← Back to ArticlesTraining Tips

 • Coaching feedback that spots problems before they become habits

-Home training supplements gym training - it doesn't replace it.
+Home training supplements gym training - it does not replace it.

 At Honour & Glory, we get you doing real boxing with proper coaching and equipment.
 The home workout keeps you sharp between sessions, but the gym is where real progress happens.